Arsenic, Random Urine with Reflex to Fractionated

 Reference Interval |

-The ACGIH Biological Exposure Index (BEI) for arsenic in urine is 35 µg/L. The ACGIH BEI is based on the sum of inorganic and methylated species.
-For specimens with a total arsenic concentration of 35 to 2000 µg/L, fractionation is automatically performed to determine the proportions of inorganic, methylated and organic species.
-It may be appropriate to request fractionation for specimens with total arsenic greater than 30 µg/gCRT despite a total arsenic concentration less than 35 µg/L. If low-level chronic poisoning is suspected, the µg/gCRT ratio may be a more sensitive indicator of arsenic exposure than the total arsenic concentration.
+The ACGIH Biological Exposure Index (BEI) for arsenic in urine is 35 ug/L measured at the end of the work week.
+The ACGIH BEI is based on the sum of inorganic and methylated species.
+For specimens with elevated total arsenic results, fractionation is automatically performed to determine the proportions of inorganic, methylated, and organic species.

 Laboratory Developed Test (LDT)

-If total arsenic concentration is between 35-2000 µg/L, then Arsenic, Fractionated, will be added to determine the proportion of organic, inorganic, and methylated forms.
+If total arsenic concentration is found to be elevated based on reference intervals, then Arsenic, Fractionated, will be added to determine the proportion of organic, inorganic, and methylated forms.
 Additional charges apply.

 Hotline History